llvm/llvm-project/libcxx/docs/index.rst

 libc++ has become the default C++ Standard Library implementation for many major platforms, including Apple's macOS, iOS, watchOS, and tvOS, Google Search, the Android operating system, and FreeBSD.
-As a result, libc++ has an estimated user base of over 1 billion daily active users, making it one of the most widely-deployed C++ Standard Libraries in the world.
+As a result, libc++ has an estimated user base of over 1 billion daily active users.

 Since its inception, libc++ has focused on delivering high performance, standards-conformance, and portability.
-It has been extensively tested and optimized, making it one of the most efficient implementations of the C++ Standard Library available. libc++ fully implements C++11 and C++14, with C++17, C++20, C++23, and C++26 features being actively developed and making steady progress.
+It has been extensively tested and optimized, making it robust and production ready. libc++ fully implements C++11 and C++14, with C++17, C++20, C++23, and C++26 features being actively developed and making steady progress.

 libc++ is continuously integrated and tested on a wide range of platforms and configurations, ensuring its reliability and compatibility across various systems.
 The library's extensive test suite and rigorous quality assurance process have